TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 *This is added at the lowest priority, which means that if any of your mods edits the same text entry, that mod will overwrite it.*

 ### RomfsLite
-The issues due to lack of memory when launching TotK with mods (introduced since Switch firmware 20.0.0) are now a thing of the past!
+The issues due to lack of memory when launching TotK with mods (introduced since the Switch firmware 20.0.0) are now a thing of the past!
 Thanks to the RomfsLite feature from the [TotK Optimizer](https://www.nxoptimizer.com) (Ultracam) developed by [MaxLastBreath](https://ko-fi.com/MaxLastBreath).

-This is accomplished by injecting code into the game which hooks into the functions that handle loading files.
+This is accomplished by injecting code into the game and modifying the functions that handle loading files.
 Basically, it tells the game to directly load RomFS files from a specific folder (`romfs` renamed to `romfslite`).

-On top of this, it also allows for hot-swapping mod files while the game is running, which can be extremely useful for mod developers (this requires reloading a save after swapping files).
+On top of this, it also allows hot-swapping mod files while the game is running, which can be extremely useful for mod developers (this requires reloading a save after swapping files).

 We recommend using the version that is integrated to TKMM, which you can enable by going to the TotK Optimizer page (star icon on the navigation bar).